My name is Justin Nall, I am 33 years old, married, have twin boys, and I am an Urban Beardsman. I wasn't always.

-I am growing my beard on purpose, so make it look like I purposely have a beard.
-This may not make much sense the first time you read it, but just remember that an unruly beard can quickly make you look unkempt.
+I am growing my beard on purpose, so I make it look like I purposely have a beard.
+A "meaningful beard" may not make much sense the first time you read it, but just remember that an unruly beard can quickly make you look unkempt.
 Make sure you are trimming your beard, washing your beard, and caring for your beard.
-A well groomed beard is appreciated.
+A well-groomed beard is appreciated.

 2. Dress smart

-This doesn’t always mean wearing a suit and tie because we, as beardsmen, have our own styles.
+Dressing smart doesn’t always mean wearing a suit and tie because we have our styles.
 Make sure your style is appropriate for your workplace, even if it’s a bit “different”.
 Wear the statement socks, the patterned tie on a patterned shirt, or the vest and tie combo, but do it confidently and smartly.

 3. Balance your beard with a decent haircut

-In my opinion, the cleaner and more classic the hair style, the easier it is to wear your beard.
-I’m certainly not saying that you can’t rock long hair and a long beard, but I find it’s much easier to look sharp with a classic hairstyle (or a twist on such).
+In my opinion, the cleaner and more classic the hairstyle, the easier it is to wear your beard.
+I’m not saying that you can’t rock long hair and a long beard, but I find it’s much easier to look sharp with a classic hairstyle (or a twist on such).

 4. Stay positive

 By having a beard, people remember me where they might have not before.
-This could have a positive or negative impact on your corporate journey, so be careful.
+Being memorable can have a positive or negative impact on your corporate journey, so be careful.
 Remember that you will stand out with a beard, so people will tend to remember ALL contributions (positive and negative).

 I appreciate the attention my beard now receives.
-People on the street, in a store, and in my office will will stop and comment on my beard.
-Sure, some want to touch it, or do something else that’s weird.
-But it’s a conversation starter, and in a world where much of corporate business is predicated on creating and maintaining relationships, this may be the opening you need to strike up that conversation that may lead to your next promotion, acquisition, or partnership that will pave your career path.
+People on the street, in a store, and in my office will stop and comment on my beard.
+Sure, some want to touch it or do something else that’s weird.
+However - it’s a conversation starter, and in a world where much of corporate business depends on creating and maintaining relationships, this may be the opening you need to strike up that conversation that may lead to your next promotion, acquisition, or partnership that will pave your career path.

 So beard on my friends, and I’ll see you at the top.